coilhq/mucoa/README.md

 ### Bilateral Net Settlement Model:
-Settlement is net deferred if a number of transfers are settled together.
+Settlement is net deferred if the overall or net effect of a collection of transfers are settled together, at a future date.
 Net settlement is, by definition, deferred because it takes time to construct a batch from a collection of transfers.
+Amongst other things, the rules of a Scheme can define a settlement window, a schedule for deferred settlement or the controls for mitigating settlement risk between Scheme participants.

-Settlement is bilateral when two participants settle with each other for the net of all transfers between them.
+Settlement is bilateral when two participants settle with each other for the net of all transfers between them, over a period of time.

 ```
 A owes B less what B owes A = 70